-Committee Description Financial Responsibility Committee Advises primarily on rules related to financial responsibility (e.g. , Securities Exchange Act of 1934 (SEA) Rules 15c3-1 and 15c3-3) and the clearance and settlement of securities transactions, and how these rules affect the financial and operational activities of firms.
+Financial Responsibility Committee Advises primarily on rules related to financial responsibility (e.g., Securities Exchange Act of 1934 (SEA) Rules 15c3-1 and 15c3-3) and the clearance and settlement of securities transactions, and how these rules affect the financial and operational activities of firms.
 Fixed Income Committee Advises on regulatory initiatives, rules and policies involving debt securities, including municipal securities.
 Investor Issues Committee Advises on policy initiatives that significantly affect individual and institutional investors.
-The committee also routinely provides comment from an investor protection perspective on rule proposals and regulatory initiatives that are brought to the FINRA Board.
+The committee also routinely provides comment from an investor-protection perspective on rule proposals and regulatory initiatives that are brought to the FINRA Board.
 Large Firm Advisory Committee Advises and assists FINRA in identifying and promoting best practices regarding broker-dealer compliance activities.
-The committee also routinely provides comment from a large firm 3 perspective on rule proposals and regulatory initiatives that are brought to the FINRA Board.
-Market Regulation Committee Advises on market regulation and trading issues and the administration of various FINRA market regulation and trade reporting systems, such as the Trade Reporting Facilities, the Order Audit Trail System (OATS) and the Alternative Display Facility.
-Membership Committee Advises on a wide range of matters of interest and concern to firms including, but not limited to, providing insight on industry trends, issues and needs regarding regulatory compliance.
-The committee also routinely provides comment from the perspective of mid-size member firms 4 and member firms that are independent dealers or are affiliated with insurance companies on rule proposals and regulatory initiatives that are brought to the FINRA Board.
-National Arbitration and Mediation Committee Advises and makes recommendations to FINRA regarding recruitment, qualification, training and evaluation of arbitrators and mediators, as well as recommendations on rules, regulations and procedures that govern the conduct of arbitration, mediation and other dispute resolution matters before FINRA.
+The committee also routinely provides comment from a large firm 1 perspective on rule proposals and regulatory initiatives that are brought to the FINRA Board.
+Market Regulation Committee Advises on market regulation and trading issues, and the administration of various FINRA market regulation and trade reporting systems, such as the Trade Reporting Facilities, the Order Audit Trail System (OATS) and the Alternative Display Facility.
+Membership Committee Advises on a wide range of matters of interest and concern to firms, including, but not limited to, providing insight on industry trends, issues and needs regarding regulatory compliance.
+The committee also routinely provides comment from the perspective of mid-size member firms2 and member firms that are independent dealers or are affiliated with insurance companies on rule proposals and regulatory initiatives that are brought to the FINRA Board.
+National Arbitration and Mediation Committee (NAMC) Advises and makes recommendations to FINRA regarding recruitment, qualification, training, and evaluation of arbitrators and mediators, as well as recommendations on rules, regulations and procedures that govern the conduct of arbitration, mediation and other dispute resolution matters before FINRA.
+Operations Advisory Committee Advises on securities industry operational trends and their potential impact on controls and regulation, as well as global clearance, settlement, data standards and other back-office issues that impact firms and the securities industry.

-Committee Description Operations Advisory Committee Advises on securities industry operational trends and their potential impact on controls and regulation, as well as global clearance, settlement, data standards and other back-office issues that impact firms and the securities industry.
 Public Communications Committee Advises on matters regarding proposed changes and interpretations to FINRA rules governing member communications with the public, as well as the administration of such rules, and advises FINRA staff regarding emerging communications technologies.
-Small Firm Advisory Committee (SFAC) Established to ensure that issues of particular interest and concern to small firms 5 are effectively communicated to and considered by FINRA.
-The committee also routinely provides comment from a small firm perspective on rule proposals and regulatory initiatives that are brought to the FINRA Board.
-Uniform Practice Code (UPC) Committee Advises on issues relating to the UPC and over-the counter (OTC) market trading, processing and operations.
+Uniform Practice Code (UPC) Committee Advises on issues relating to the UPC and over-the-counter (OTC) market trading, processing and operations.